-The same with previous version, Windows Server 2012 provides built-in Shrink Volume and Extend Volume functionalities in Disk Management (DM for short).
-However, if you want to extend system reserved partition in Server 2012 DM, it is impossible, why?
+The same with previous version, Windows Server 2012 provides built-in Shrink Volume and Extend Volume functions in Disk Management (DM for short).
+However, if you want to extend system reserved partition in Server 2012 DM, it is impossible, because:

 - Shrink Volume can only generate Unallocated space on the right side.